 The CARE (Combating Antibiotic Resistant Enterobacteriaceae) trial is a Phase 3 clinical trial in patients with serious bacterial infections due to CRE.
 Achaogen enrolled 69 patients in the CARE trial and announced top-line CARE data at the same time as the EPIC results.
 In the Phase 3 CARE trial, a lower rate of mortality or serious disease-related complications was observed for plazomicin compared to colistin therapy.

-Achaogen plans to submit an NDA, which will include EPIC and CARE data, to the Food and Drug Administration (FDA) in the second half of 2017.
+Achaogen plans to submit an NDA, which will include EPIC and CARE data, to the Food and Drug Administration (FDA) in 2017.
 The Company also plans to submit an MAA to the European Medicines Agency (EMA) in 2018.

 The U.S. Food and Drug Administration has granted plazomicin Breakthrough Therapy designation for the treatment of bloodstream infections (BSI) caused by certain Enterobacteriaceae in patients who have limited or no alternative treatment options.
 The FDA has also granted fast track designation for the development and regulatory review of plazomicin to treat serious and life-threatening CRE infections.
 In addition, plazomicin has received Qualified Infectious Disease Product (QIDP) designation from the FDA.
 The QIDP designation was created by the Generating Antibiotic Incentives Now (GAIN) Act, which was part of the FDA Safety and Innovation Act and provides certain incentives for the development of new antibiotics, including priority review and an additional five years of market exclusivity.

 The plazomicin program is funded in part with a contract from the Biomedical Advanced Research and Development Authority (BARDA) for up to $123.8 million.